vengi-voxel/vengi/docs/FormatSpec.md

   - **Air**: 1-byte boolean (true if air, false if solid)
   - **Color**: 1-byte unsigned integer (only if not air)

-The voxel data is stored with like this:
+The voxel data is stored like this:

 ```c
 for(x = mins.x; x <= maxs.x; ++x)